Shared Hosting Server¶

 [STDERR] Reached max children process limit: 10, extra: 3, current: 13, please increase LSAPI_CHILDREN.

-Here LSAPI_CHILDREN refers to the PHP suEXEC Max Conn setting, and it may not be enough for that domain.
+refers to the PHP suEXEC Max Conn setting, and it may not be enough for that domain.

-Increase PHP Running Time
+Increase PHP Running Time¶

 The purpose of Max Idle Time is to specify the number of seconds before an external application is stopped by the server.
 You can increase this number if you have a machine with idle memory.
-To make PHP live longer, simply increase Max Idle Time to a large number, such as 3600, in the PHP tab, or at the External App level.
+To make PHP live longer, simply increase Max Idle Time to a large number, such as 3600

-Look for High CPU/Memory Usage
+Look for High CPU/Memory Usage¶

-Check your top output to determine which processes or users are using too much CPU or memory.
+output to determine which processes or users are using too much CPU or memory.
 Verify cache is enabled properly for any offending domains.
 Also check the domains’ access logs to determine if users are accessing a URL with a combination of query strings that renders the URL uncacheable.
 Sometimes buggy PHP code is to blame for performance issues.

-Check PHP Info
+Check PHP Info¶

-Take a look at your phpinfo.php page, and check these few modules:
+Take a look at your phpinfo.php

 timezonedb

-It’s recommended to have the timezonedb module enabled for PHP.
+module enabled for PHP.
 It’s common to see poor performance on a server with shared storage, as the I/O latency sometimes causes trouble.
-A lack of timezonedb can be very costly, since PHP will need to scan hundreds of directories.
+A lack of timezonedb

 xdebug

-Make sure the PHP xdebugmodule is disabled if you don't need it. xdebug is for developer IDE integration only and should not be installed by default.
+is for developer IDE integration only and should not be installed by default.

 snmp